notaryproject/specifications/specs/trust-store-trust-policy.md

    1. A signature verification is considered successful when all validation steps are completed without critical failure.
 1. **Validate Integrity:**
     1. Validate signature envelope
-        1. For OCI artifacts, validate that signature envelope can be parsed successfully based on the signature envelope type specified in the `blobs[0].mediaType` attribute of the signature artifact manifest.
+        1. Validate that signature envelope can be parsed successfully based on the signature envelope type specified in the `blobs[0].mediaType` attribute of the signature artifact manifest.
-        1. For Blob artifacts, validate that signature envelope can be parsed successfully based on the signature envelope type specified in the detached signature file extension.
-If no file extension is available, parse the envelope type by trying each of the [supported signature envelopes](./signature-specification.md#supported-signature-envelopes).
-Fail integrity check if unsuccessful.
     1. Validate that the content type indicated by the `content type` signed attribute in the signature envelope is supported.
-    1. Get the signing certificate from the parsed [signature envelope](https://github.com/notaryproject/notaryproject/blob/7b7d283038/signature-specification.md#signature-envelope).
+    1. Get the signing certificate from the parsed [signature envelope](./signature-specification.md#signature-envelope).
     1. Determine the signing algorithm(hash+encryption) from the signing certificate and validate that the signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements)
     1. Using the public key of the signing certificate and signing algorithm identified in the previous step, validate the integrity of the signature envelope.
     1. Verify signature `payload`
         1. Verify the signature envelope's `payload` matches the source [`payload`](./signature-specification.md#payload) that is getting verified.
 Make sure the artifact's digest, media type and size match the ones present in the signature envelope.
-        1. Additionally for Blob artifacts, calculate the digest of the blob using the hashing algorithm deduced from signing certificate's public key (see [Algorithm Selection](./signature-specification.md#algorithm-selection)) and make sure the digests match.
 1. **Validate Authenticity.**
     1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
 Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).